 All poly carts and recycling bins must be placed within 3 feet of the street for curbside collection.
 Please make sure your poly cart is not blocked by vehicles.
 The collection arm on the automated truck requires space to make the collection safely.
 Please keep the containers away from obstacles that may interfere with the collection.
 Placement of your poly cart in the correct position is critical to servicing your residence as this collection is done by automation.

 Republic Waste Systems provides once-a-week curbside/street recycling and provides each home with one free 18-gallon blue bin.
 The collection program is included as part of your solid waste residential collection services.
 Recycle bins are made available at Public Works, 600 Morton Street.

 Acceptable Items in the Bin:

-- Glass bottles and jars (all colors) can be recycled in your green recycle cart.
+Glass Bottles and Jars: Glass bottles and jars (all colors) can be recycled in your blue recycle cart.
 All other types of glass, including broken glass, drinking glasses, ceramics, etc. should be put in your garbage cart.

 Note: Some of the trucks used to collect recyclables look similar to regular trash trucks.
 Please be assured that the recyclables are sorted after collection and then delivered to the appropriate recycling site.

 If you have any questions regarding your service, please call: